Shaping Tomorrow’s Technology With Google Quantum Computer

 • T gate (creating phase shifts)

 Quantum circuits consist of interconnected quantum gates linked by quantum wires, constructing a framework guided by the unitary transformation, U. The arrangement, gate types, and interconnections within the circuit align with the transformation's execution.
 Although the use of input and output qubit registers for explanation, physically, quantum circuit inputs and outputs aren't as separate as their classical counterparts.
-This abstraction facilitates a coherent depiction of unitary transformations.
-Quantum wires alongside gates enable complex circuitry composition, with outputs of one operation feeding into another.
+This facilitates a coherent depiction of unitary transformations.

+Quantum wires alongside gates allow for complex circuitry composition, with outputs of one operation feeding into another.
 These wires don't alter quantum states computationally; they resemble Pauli identity operator transformations.
 Quantum circuits adhere to DiVincenzo's criteria and are depicted graphically with qubit lines representing operations and time on the horizontal axis.

 Google's Quantum Leap: Progress and Achievements